dell/csi-powerstore/README.md

 ## Runtime Dependencies

-Both the Controller and the Node portions of the driver can only be run on nodes with network connectivity to a Dell EMC PowerStore server (which is used by the driver).
+Both the Controller and the Node portions of the driver can only be run on nodes with network connectivity to a Dell PowerStore server (which is used by the driver).

 If you want to use iSCSI as a transport protocol be sure that `iscsi-initiator-utils` package is installed on your node.